What's at Stake

 As a result, pesticide labels only identify the weight percentage of inert ingredients, which often comprise 50 to 99 percent of a formulation, and mislead the public into thinking that these other “inert” ingredients are safe.
 In 1997, EPA’s own studies found that “many consumers have a misleading impression of the term ‘inert ingredient’ believing it to indicate water or other harmless ingredients.”

-In 2006, a coalition of 22 NGOs along with 15 state Attorneys General, including California, Illinois, and Massachusetts, filed petitions for a rule requiring disclosure of hazardous inert ingredients.
+In 2006, a coalition of 22 NGOs along with 15 state Attorneys General, including California, filed petitions for a rule requiring disclosure of hazardous inert ingredients.
 After EPA failed to respond, the Center filed a lawsuit in 2009 to compel EPA to begin the rulemaking process.

-Shortly thereafter, the EPA issued an advanced notice of proposed rulemaking, soliciting comment on two alternative proposals.
+Shortly thereafter, the EPA issued an advance notice of proposed rulemaking, soliciting comment on two alternative proposals.
 One would require listing of all ingredients already identified as hazardous and the other would require listing of all ingredients.
-The comment period for the proposals closed in April 2010, but EPA has taken no further action since then.
+The comment period for the proposals closed in April 2010.